dciccale/dotfiles/README.md

 ## Installation

-1 - Drop these dotfiles in your home directory just by doing:
+Drop these dotfiles in your home directory just by doing:

 ```bash
 $ git clone https://github.com/dciccale/dotfiles.git ~/
 ```

+## Vim plugins installation

-2 - Install Vundle for plugin management:
+1 - Install Vundle for plugin management:

 ```bash
 $ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
 ```

-3 - Open vim and run the following command to install all the used plugins:
+2 - Open vim and run the following command to install the plugins used:

 ```
 :BundleInstall
 ```

+Or if using my mappings just type `,bi`.

 ### Plugin updates